 Likewise, they are renowned for their passion for education among the community.
 Whether it be amongst other scientific and botanical peers or just to help the local gardener find out what will grow best in their east facing garden!

-Founded in 1795 the National Botanic Gardens contain many attractive features including an arboretum, sensory garden, rock garden, burren area, large pond, extensive herbaceous borders, and an annual display of decorative plants including a rare example of Victorian carpet bedding.
-Statues and garden features, adorn the footpaths and reveal a different vista at every turn.
+Lovingly restored over the last 50 years the gardens contain many attractive features including an arboretum, sensory garden, rock garden, Burren area, large pond, extensive herbaceous borders, and an annual display of decorative plants including a rare example of Victorian carpet bedding.

 The National Botanic Gardens,